Ionospheric Connection Explorer Explained

 Science payload

-ICON carries four scientific instruments designed to image even the faintest plasma or airglow to build up a picture of the ionosphere's density, composition and structure.
-The complete instrument payload has a mass of and are listed below:[15] [16]
+ICON carried four scientific instruments designed to image even the faintest plasma or airglow to build up a picture of the ionosphere's density, composition and structure.
+The complete instrument payload manifest had a mass of and is listed below:[16] [17]

-MIGHTI was developed at the United States Naval Research Laboratory (NRL), IVM at the University of Texas, and EUV and FUV were developed at the University of California, Berkeley.[15]
-MIGHTI measures wind speed and temperature between and in altitude.[17]
-The velocity measurements are gathered by observing the Doppler shift in the red and green lines of atomic oxygen.
-This is done with the Doppler Asymmetric Spatial Heterodyne (DASH) which uses échelle gratings.[17]
-The temperature measurements are done by photometeric observations with a CCD.[17]
-MIGHTI is designed to detect wind speeds as low as, even though the spacecraft is traveling at over (to stay in orbit).[18]
+MIGHTI was developed at the United States Naval Research Laboratory (NRL), IVM at the University of Texas, and EUV and FUV were developed at the University of California, Berkeley.[16]
+MIGHTI measured wind speed and temperature between and in altitude.[18]
+The velocity measurements were gathered by observing the Doppler shift in the red and green lines of atomic oxygen.
+This was done with the Doppler Asymmetric Spatial Heterodyne (DASH) which used échelle gratings.[18]
+The temperature measurements were done by photometeric observations with a CCD.[18]
+MIGHTI was designed to detect wind speeds as low as, even though the spacecraft was traveling at over (to stay in orbit).[19]

-IVM collects in situ data about ions in the local environment around the spacecraft, whereas EUV and FUV are spectrographic imagers.
-EUV is a 1-dimension limb imager designed to observe height and density of the daytime ionosphere by detecting the glow of oxygen ions and other species at wavelengths between 55 and 85 nm.
-FUV is a 2-dimension imager that observes the limb and below at 135 and 155 nm, where bright emissions of atomic oxygen and molecular nitrogen are found [18]
+IVM collected in situ data about ions in the local environment around the spacecraft, whereas EUV and FUV were spectrographic imagers.
+EUV was a 1-dimension limb imager designed to observe height and density of the daytime ionosphere by detecting the glow of oxygen ions and other species at wavelengths between 55 and 85 nm.
+FUV was a 2-dimension imager that observes the limb and below at 135 and 155 nm, where bright emissions of atomic oxygen and molecular nitrogen are found.[19]

-The solar panel produces 780 watts,[2] but the observatory's power consumption ranges between 209 and 265 watts when in science mode.[3]
+The solar panel produced 780 watts,[2] but the observatory's power consumption ranged between 209 and 265 watts when in science mode.[3]

-Once launched, and for the duration of its two-year science mission, the ICON observatory is controlled and operated by the Mission Operations Center (MOC) at the Space Sciences Laboratory at University of California, Berkeley.
-The UCB MOC currently operates seven NASA satellites.
-ICON was placed into a 27.00° inclination orbit, and communications are through Tracking and Data Relay Satellite System (TDRSS), the orbiting NASA communications network.
-Ground contacts with ICON are performed mainly from the Berkeley Ground Station, an dish, with backup contacts out of Wallops Flight Facility (WFF), Virginia and Santiago, Chile.
+Once launched, and for the duration of its two-year science mission, the ICON observatory was controlled and operated by the Mission Operations Center (MOC) at the Space Sciences Laboratory at University of California, Berkeley.
+ICON was placed into a 27.00° inclination orbit, and communications were facilitated through the Tracking and Data Relay Satellite System (TDRSS), NASA's orbiting communications network.
+Ground contacts with ICON were performed mainly from the Berkeley Ground Station, an dish, with backup contacts out of Wallops Flight Facility (WFF), Virginia and Santiago, Chile.

-The NASA ICON team lost contact with the ICON spacecraft on 25 November 2022.
-A fail-safe system designed to reset the spacecraft computer after 8 days with no receipt of commands from the ground failed to restore communications after it elapsed on 5 December 2022.[19]
+The NASA ICON team unexpectedly lost contact with the spacecraft on 25 November 2022.
+A fail-safe system, designed to reset the spacecraft computer after 8 days with no receipt of commands from the ground, failed to restore communications after it elapsed on 5 December 2022.[20]
+On 24 July 2024, NASA formally declared that the mission had ended.
+It was concluded there were 3 possible causes of spacecraft failure.
+A failure of a card in master avionics unit; power bus fault; or a design failure, part failure, or MMOD strike to MAU or power bus parts.[21]

 See also